The music of Mairéid Sullivan and Ben Kettlewell is a hybrid of soaring traditional

 From early 1999, Mairéid interviewed more than seventy women across the Celtic music genre.
 Thirty of those interviews were featured in her book Celtic Women in Music:

-a Celebration of Beauty and Sovereignty
+a Celebration of Beauty and Sovereignty (1999).
+It was very well received.

 Selected Reviews: